 2 Exchange can be either direct or via interfaces.

-The system engineering organisation shall ensure that models produced by analysis tools are validated based on documented procedures and results.
+The system engineering function shall ensure that models produced by analysis tools are validated based on documented procedures and results.

-The system engineering organisation shall ensure that modelling and test accuracy as well as limitations are considered (as part of Annex K) when establishing the performances and specifying environmental conditions for product verification.
+The system engineering function shall ensure that modelling and test accuracy as well as limitations are considered (as part of Annex K) when establishing the performances and specifying environmental conditions for product verification.

-The system engineering organisation shall ensure that models are kept operational for the lifetime of the product.
+The system engineering function shall ensure that models are kept operational in accordance with the terms of the business agreement.

 Design and configuration